Korozin/Korozin/README.md

 <div align="center">
   <h3>About Me:</h3>
   <p>Hello, my online name is Korozin.
-I like programming, art, and animation UwU.
+I like programming, art, and animation.
 My favorite Coding languge is Python, but I'm trying to branch out into new languages such as C++</p><br />
 </div>

 ---